abhchand/girder-ansible/README.md

 # Verify it is running
 sudo lsof -i -n -P | grep ssh

-# Create a personal user for yourself, with sudo permissions
-adduser blahblah
-gpasswd -a blahblah sudo
 ```

 Add an entry for this server in your `/etc/hosts` file